ag602/FoodApi/README.md

 **allowed methods** : POST
 <br>**Access Level** : Public
 <br>**fields :** 'required': {'username', 'password'}
-<br>*POST :* the data you post should include 'username' and 'password' fields if the user was authorized the access token and the refresh token will return as json - [More information about JWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/getting_started.html#usage)
+<br>*POST :* The data you post should include 'username' and 'password' fields if the user was authorized the access token and the refresh token will return as json - [More information about JWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/getting_started.html#usage)

 ### auth/login/refresh/
 **allowed methods** : POST
 <br>**Access Level** : Public
 <br>**fields :** 'required': {'refresh'}
-<br>*POST :* the data you post should include 'refresh' and the value of it should be user refresh token that is sent when user login.
+<br>*POST :* The data you post should include 'refresh' and the value of it should be user refresh token that is sent when user login.

 ### auth/register/
 **allowed methods** : POST